How to Choose a Hospice Care Provider

 As with anything health related, ask friends and family if they can give you any hospice recommendations.
 It's important that you trust the source of your information, and your friends and family are unlikely to steer you in the wrong direction.

-An obvious place to look when figuring out how to choose a hospice is online sources.
+An obvious place to look when figuring out how to choose a hospice provider is online sources.
 When you search online, you'll want to put in your desired location.
 That can help narrow down your options.
 A search engine such as Google is the most obvious starting point, as well as social media (though when reading reviews consider that particularly when it comes to hospice, everyone's situation is different, and one family's experience may in no way reflect what you and your loved one might come to expect).
 If you want to see side-by-side comparisons, Medicare’s Hospice Compare is a reliable resource.
 You can search by hospice name or location, add agencies to a "favorites" list, and compare selected agencies.

 Knowing what to ask in terms of hospice care is as important as knowing whom to ask.
 According to the American Hospice Foundation, which was originally formed to improve access to quality hospice care, here are some key questions to ask that will help in your search for the hospice that's right for your situation: